Salman of Saudi Arabia: Human rights

 In February 2012, Ali Mohammed Baqir al-Nimr was arrested for participating in, and encouraging, pro-democracy protests, when he was 16 or 17 years old.
 In May 2014, Ali Al-Nimr was sentenced to be executed, despite the minimum age for execution being 18 when a crime is committed.
-Ali Al-Nimr has reported that he was tortured during his detention.
-As of 23 September 2015, the sentence awaited ratification by King Salman.
+Ali Al-Nimr has reported being tortured in detention.
+He was later released in 2021.

 In February 2015, a man from Hafar al-Batin was sentenced to death for rejecting the religion of Islam.
 In June 2015, Saudi Arabia's Supreme Court upheld the sentence of 1,000 lashes and 10 years in prison for Raif Badawi, a Saudi Arabian blogger who was imprisoned in 2012 after being charged for 'insulting Islam'.

 In April 2020, the Saudi Supreme Court stated under a royal decree made by King Salman that minors who commit crimes will no longer face execution, but would be sentenced to imprisonment in a juvenile detention facility for a maximum of 10 years.

 Iran and Syria

-US Defense Secretary Ashton Carter met with King Salman and his Arabian military counterpart, Deputy Crown Prince Mohammed bin Salman, at Jeddah to answer regional security concerns in the Kingdom and the Gulf states over lifting Iranian economic and conventional military sanctions as the Joint Comprehensive Plan of Action outlines.
+In 2015, US Defense Secretary Ashton Carter met with King Salman and his Arabian military counterpart, Deputy Crown Prince Mohammed bin Salman, at Jeddah to answer regional security concerns in the Kingdom and the Gulf states over lifting Iranian economic and conventional military sanctions as the Joint Comprehensive Plan of Action outlines.
 The King has misgivings over the deal since it would increase the regional power of Iran especially in the proxy conflicts in Syria, Yemen, and elsewhere.
 In January 2016, Saudi Arabia executed the prominent Saudi Shia cleric Sheikh Nimr.
 Iran warned that the House of Saud would pay a high price for the execution of Sheikh Nimr by God's will.

 Saudi Arabia has emerged as the main group to finance and arm the rebels fighting against the Syrian government.
 Saudi Arabia openly backed the Army of Conquest, an umbrella rebel group that reportedly included an al-Qaeda linked al-Nusra Front and another Salafi coalition known as Ahrar al-Sham.

 In May 2019, leaders of Gulf and Arab states held two emergency summits in Mecca to present a united front to Iran.
 Salman accused Iran of threatening global oil supplies and shipping at a meeting of Arab leaders that called on the international community to confront Tehran following attacks on shipping and rising tensions in the oil-rich region.
 Salman said "what the Iranian regime is doing, from intervening in regional countries' affairs and developing its nuclear program, threatening global maritime traffic and global oil supplies, is a blatant violation of the treaties and principles of the United Nations."
 He urged the international community should "use all means to deter this regime."